 To understand how these experiences affect us in our adult life, let’s consider an example:

 To cope with these overwhelming sensations and buried emotions, they might turn to food as a way to self-soothe, temporarily numbing the discomfort of being in this state, and creating a sense of safety.
-This is how a childhood experience, combined with learned emotional suppression & lack of emotional coping skills, can continue to impact present-day behaviours creating a trigger that leads to binge or emotional eating as a coping mechanism.
+This is how a childhood experience combined with a lack of emotional coping skills & learned emotional suppression, can continue to impact present-day behaviours creating a trigger that leads to binge or emotional eating as a coping mechanism.

 Here is a brief summary of what happens when you are triggered:

-2. Your body reacts to the trigger, based on past experience, changing your nervous system state to hyper- or hypo-arousal
+- Your body reacts to the trigger, based on past experience, changing your nervous system state to “hyper-” or “hypo-arousal”

-4. You resort to a learned coping mechanism (binge eating)
+- You resort to a learned coping mechanism like binge or emotional eating

 The “window of tolerance” is the zone where you’re able to function most effectively.
 When you’re within this window, you can respond to life’s challenges without becoming overwhelmed or shutting down.
 You’ll have control and can say no to food.
 Being outside your window of tolerance means you’ve exceeded your capacity to cope, you lose control and resort to coping behaviours.